owcer/code-api/README.md

 getMoonstoneChestItems(playerId)

 /**
+ * Set a slot in a player's moonstone chest to an item.
  * Moonstone chests are a type of chest where a player accesses the same contents no matter the location of the moonstone chest
  *
  * @param {PlayerId} playerId